create-dan/Digital-Suggestion-Box-V1/README.md

 ## Features

 - Two seperate sections for students and admins
+- Anonymous submissions of suggestions
 - Authentication with email-verification
 - Post, update, delete the suggestions
 - Seen/ Acknowledge list of suggestions
 - Track the status of suggestions(whether actions have been taken or not)
+- Admin can track total users of app , total active or pending suggestions.
+- Admin can either accept and implement suggestion or discard it.
+- Admin will post the reason for accepting or not accepting the suggestion.

 ## Tech Stack